MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 4. Enter the extension ID of the sidebar app that you want to block.
    -  You can find Extension IDs for sidebar apps by going *edge://sidebar-internals*.
    - The Sidebar Internals JSON file includes a manifest for all sidebar apps, including an `extension_id` parameter for each app.
 You can use these values to configure the policy.
-   - When adding multiple ID’s use a separate row for each ID.
+   - When adding multiple ID's use a separate row for each ID.
 5. To block all sidebar apps, refer to [Allow or block the sidebar in group policy](#allow-or-block-the-sidebar-in-group-policy).
 Disabling the HubsSidebarEnabled policy will block all sidebar apps by default.

 :::image type="content" source="media/microsoft-edge-sidebar/control-extenison-installation.png" alt-text="Use policy editor to control which extensions can be installed.":::